warp-zona/solana-trading-bot-v3/README.md

 ## Contact

-- The current version has undergone extensive testing, demonstrates strong profitability, and is free of errors.
+- The current version has undergone multiple audits and testing, demonstrates strong profitability, and is free of errors.
 However, you should always pay attention to market changes and make adjustments accordingly.
 If you happen to encounter an overall market downturn while using it, I suggest waiting until the market stabilizes before running it again.

-- If you want to leave a tip, you can send it to the following address:
+- If it helps you, please leave a star🌟.
+It will have a positive impact on future maintenance.
+If you want to leave a tip, you can send it to the following address:
   `7GtsKuSsM3hP3MGZoryvYqUGnsw7W4Lw3Pbui45mU65V`